Lighten Your Hair Using Hydrogen Peroxide

 - Allow hair to dry.
 (Some people choose to wash their hair after applying peroxide; others just spray it and go.)

 - If you want greater lightening, harness the power of the sun by sitting or walking outdoors after applying peroxide to hair.

 - Continue to use peroxide, repeating sprayings until you achieve desired hair lightening.

 Maintaining Light Hair Using Hydrogen Peroxide

 Once your hair color is where you want it to be, maintaining it is an easy matter.
 Simply treat dark areas with a quick spray and you are good to go.
-The benefit of this is that you don’t have to redo your whole head, just the areas of hair that need lightening.
-You can section hair with a comb, lifing hair and spraying darker areas underneath.
+The benefit of this is that you don’t have to redo your whole head, just the areas that need lightening.
+You can section hair with a comb, lifting hair and spraying darker areas underneath.

 Treating Dark Roots with Peroxide

 - When darker roots start to show, simply treat these areas by spraying them with peroxide.
 Rub peroxide into darker roots at top of head.